nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 STRING: /("(?!"").*?(?<!\\)(\\\\)*?"|'(?!'').*?(?<!\\)(\\\\)*?')/i
 ```

-They have a internal type *String*, which is not accessible to the user.
+They have a internal type *String*, which is not directly referenceable by the user.
 The *String* type supports strings of arbitrary length.

 # Functions
 Functions have arguments and a return type.
 You can call a function like: